 Sound Advice: Find Peace of Mind Through Proactive Acoustical Planning

 We have all heard a horror story or two about large-dollar building projects that shortly after completion received a flood of noise complaints requiring considerable effort and spending to address the concerns.
-Sadly enough, many of these situations could have been avoided by proactively discussing and planning for the acoustical needs of the project upfront.
+Sadly enough, many of these situations could have been avoided by proactive acoustical planning, and discussing the acoustical needs of the project upfront.
 By evaluating these needs early on in the planning stage and deciding if there is a need to hire an acoustical consultant, you can minimize the likelihood of complaints.

 1) Where is the proposed build site and are there any noise concerns with this location?